 Expert witness services

-Information for solicitors
+Information for solicitors and other organisations

 Independent prison psychology reports

-Criminal court reports
+Criminal Court reports

 Local Authorities/Care proceedings (including pre-proceedings)/private law family proceedings

 Mental health review tribunal (MHRT)